Raising Awareness for

 Light Up for Mito

 Every year, monuments around the world are lit up green to raise awareness for mitochondrial disease (mito).
-Light Up for Mito will take place in participating countries on Sunday 13 September 2020.
+2023's Light Up for Mito took place in participating countries on Saturday 23 September 2023.